UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 </opt>

 <opt text= "Underfitting" correct="true">

 Great!

 </opt>

 </choice>

 **Question 3**

-If our model is using a Dummy Classifier for a classification problem with the `strategy=most_frequent`, it our model more likely overfitting or underfitting?
+If our model is using a Dummy Classifier for a classification problem with the `strategy=most_frequent`, is our model more likely overfitting or underfitting?

 <choice id="3" >